tristanbatchler/moonlapse.net/index.md

 > *The `unzip` command should work fine on Windows, but if you are running Linux, please install the `unzip` package with your distribution's package manager (e.g. `sudo apt-get install unzip` for Debian-based systems).*

-Now simply run the client package using python 3:
+Now simply run the client package using Python 3:

 ```shell
 python3 moonlapse